iggym/openapispecnotes/README.md

 * Consuming RESTful Web services.
 * Visualizing RESTful Web services.

-The specification is currently developed through the Open API Initiative, a project of the [Linux Foundation](https://en.wikipedia.org/wiki/Linux_Foundation).
+The specification is currently developed through the [Open API Initiative](https://www.openapis.org/), a project of the [Linux Foundation](https://en.wikipedia.org/wiki/Linux_Foundation).

 The [specification](https://github.com/OAI/OpenAPI-Specification) is hosted on [github](https://github.com/OAI/OpenAPI-Specification).

 [Version 3.0.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md) of the spec is  most recent version released in [July 2017](https://www.openapis.org/blog/2017/07/26/the-oai-announces-the-openapi-specification-3-0-0)

+An Open API Specification file is written in either JSON or YAML.

+> OpenAPI documents describe an API's services and are represented in either YAML or JSON formats.
+These documents may either be produced and served statically or be generated dynamically from an application.
+[Open API Spec](https://github.com/OAI/OpenAPI-Specification)

 ---
 ### Uses